chantastic/react-suspense-course/README.md

 If you have questions, hit me up on twitter — [@chantastic](https://twitter.com/chantastic) — or via email (in my [Github bio](https://github.com/chantastic/)).

+## WARNING!!!

+What we'll cover here is not "stable" React API.
+It will likely change.
+In fact, many features that I used to teach have been removed and no replacement has been set.
+I suspect that things will stabelize by React Conf 2019 on October 24th.

 ## Who is this for?

 This is an advanced course in React.